derthadams/IMDb-to-neo4j/README.md

 I decided to use the property graph database neo4j as a data store, since it allows for efficient queries of highly connected data.
-To source the data I chose to scrape IMDb, an online crowdsourced database of film and TV credits which includes pretty much everyone who works in the industry.
+To source the data I chose to scrape IMDb, an online crowdsourced database of film and TV credits which includes information on pretty much everyone who works in the industry.

 There were a few challenges to using IMDb as a data source: